-- A presiding district or superior court judge of this State who orders an examination pursuant to subdivision (1) or (2) of this subsection shall order the release of relevant confidential information to the examiner, including, but not limited to, the warrant or indictment, arrest records, the law enforcement incident report, the defendant's criminal record, jail records, any prior medical and mental health records of the defendant, and any school records of the defendant, after providing the defendant with reasonable notice and an opportunity to be heard and then determining that the information is relevant and necessary to the hearing of the matter before the court and unavailable from any other source.
+- but not limited to, the warrant or indictment, arrest records, the law enforcement incident report, the defendant's criminal record, jail records, any prior medical and mental health records of the defendant, and any school records of the defendant after providing the defendant with reasonable notice and an opportunity to be heard and then determining that the information is relevant and necessary to the hearing of the matter before the court and unavailable from any other source.
 This subdivision shall not be construed to relieve any court of its duty to conduct hearings and make findings required under relevant federal law before ordering the release of any private medical or mental health information or records related to substance abuse or HIV status or treatment.
-The records may be surrendered to the court, for in camera review, if surrender is necessary to make the required determinations.
-The records shall be withheld from public inspection and, except as provided in this subdivision, may be examined only by order of the court. - (b1) If the report pursuant to subdivision (1) or (2) of subsection (b) of this section indicates.
+The records may be surrendered to the court for in camera review if surrender is necessary to make the required determinations.
+The records shall be withheld from public inspection and, except as provided in this subdivision, may be examined only by order of the court. - If the report pursuant to subdivision (1) or (2) of subsection (b) of this section indicates.
 The order of the court shall contain findings of fact to support its determination of the defendant's capacity to proceed.
 The parties may stipulate that the defendant is capable of proceeding but shall not be allowed to stipulate that the defendant lacks capacity to proceed.
-If the court concludes that the defendant lacks capacity to proceed, proceedings for involuntary civil commitment under Chapter 122C of the General Statutes may be instituted on the basis of the report in either the county where the criminal proceedings are pending or, if the defendant is hospitalized, in the county in which the defendant is hospitalized. - (b2) Reports made to the court pursuant to this section shall be completed and provided to the court as follows: - (1) The report in a case of a defendant charged with a misdemeanor shall be completed and provided to the court no later than 10 days following the completion of the examination for a defendant who was in custody at the time the examination order was entered, and no later than 20 days following the completion of the examination for a defendant who was not in custody at the time the examination order was entered. - (2) The report in the case of a defendant charged with a felony shall be completed and provided to the court no later than 30 days following the completion of the examination. - (3) In cases where the defendant challenges the determination made by the court-ordered examiner or the State facility and the court orders an independent psychiatric examination, that examination and report to the court must be completed within 60 days of the entry of the order by the court.
+If the court concludes that the defendant lacks capacity to proceed, proceedings for involuntary civil commitment under Chapter 122C of the General Statutes may be instituted on the basis of the report in either the county where the criminal proceedings are pending or, if the defendant is hospitalized, in the county in which the defendant is hospitalized. - Reports made to the court pursuant to this section shall be completed and provided (b2) to the court as follows: - The report in a case of a defendant charged with a misdemeanor shall be (1) completed and provided to the court no later than 10 days following the completion of the examination for a defendant who was in custody at the time the examination order was entered and no later than 20 days following the completion of the examination for a defendant who was not in custody at the time the examination order was entered. - The report in the case of a defendant charged with a felony shall be (2) completed and provided to the court no later than 30 days following the completion of the examination. - In cases where the defendant challenges the determination made by the (3) court-ordered examiner or the State facility and the court orders an independent psychiatric examination, that examination and report to the court must be completed within 60 days of the entry of the order by the court.